aimeos/aimeos-docs/src/config/client-html/checkout-standard.md

 delivery address as well.
 To suppress displaying the form fields for a delivery address, you can set this configuration option to "1".

-Until 2015-02, the configuration option was available as "client/html/common/address/delivery/disable-new" starting from 2014-03.

 See also:

 * client/html/checkout/standard/address/delivery/salutations